justinxunhengdong/portfolio/src/assets/md_content/0_EOTW_tabletop.md

 ## Insights

 I found that the development of this game had much overlap with both my user experience and game development work.
 In a tabletop game, there are many considerations that have to be made when compared to a video game, such as game speed, complexity of calculations, transparency of game mechanics, and social dynamics.
-I was also learnt to fail fast - in the first game session, I had to boost player speed and weapon range by around five units, as it very quickly became apparent that combat scenarios would be far too slow.
+I also learnt to fail fast - in the first game session, I had to boost player speed and weapon range by around five units, as it very quickly became apparent that combat scenarios would be far too slow.